 The mountain lion has no tufts on the ears, just smooth edges.
 Both of these wild cats have Henry’s pockets, which are little pockets inside of the ear, that pick up high-pitched sounds.
 This is great for these cats because they feed on some of the same small mammals such as rodents, and rabbits.

 Is a Bobcat the Same as a Mountain Lion?

-Bobcats and mountain lions are two separate species and different genus, however, they share the same family.
-While it is thought that bobcats are probably the most “similar relative” to mountain lions, they are very different.
-Big cats sometimes get lumped together, when in reality they have a lot of genetic differences.
+Bobcats and mountain lions are two separate species and different genera, however, they share the same family.
+While it is thought that bobcats are probably the most “similar relative” to mountain lions, they are very different. wild cats sometimes get lumped together, when in reality they have a lot of genetic differences.
 Source.

 The most notable difference between these two is their size.
 Mountain lions tower over bobcats.
 Many other creatures get mistaken for mountain lions because the mountain lion is very rarely ever seen.
 People have mistaken deers, dogs, and even bobcats for mountain lions when viewing them from a distance.

 Mountain lions are also known as pumas, cougars, catamount, and panthers.
 There are over 40 names for mountain lions.